Deciphering Core, Valence and Double-Core-Polarization Contributions to Parity Violating Amplitudes in $^{133}$Cs using Different Methods: Results Discussions

-To understand the reasons for significant discrepancies seen in the X-factors from various works, we first analyze the Main contribution to the $6S-7S$ transition by using the calculated properties from our RCCSD method in the sum-over-states approach.
-We used the E1 matrix elements and energies from our calculations as well as from experiments to show the differences.
-In Table \ref{tab2}, we present the $H_W$ matrix elements, E1 matrix elements and energies obtained using the DC Hamiltonian in the RCCSD method.
-The calculated E1 matrix elements and energies are also compared with the experimental values \cite{Young1994, Vasilyev2002, Bouchiat1984,Bennett1999, NIST} in the same table.
-Using these values we estimate the Main contributions to $E1_{PV}$ of the $6S-7S$ transition and they are given in Table \ref{tab3}.
+To understand the reasons for significant discrepancies seen in the X-factors from various works, we analyze the Main contribution to the $6S-7S$ transition by using the calculated properties from our RCCSD method in the sum-over-states approach.
+We present the $H_W$ matrix elements, E1 matrix elements and energies obtained using the DC Hamiltonian in Table \ref{tab2} , and compare them with experimental values \cite{Young1994, Vasilyev2002, Bouchiat1984, Bennett1999, NIST}.
+Using these values we estimate the Main contributions to $E1_{\text{PV}}$ of the $6S-7S$ transition and they are given in Table \ref{tab3}.
 Results (a) from {\it ab initio} calculations, (b) using experimental E1 values with calculated energies, (c) calculated E1 values with experimental energies and (d) using experimental values for both the E1 matrix elements and energies are given separately.
-This analysis shows that result from (b) is larger than (a), but results from (c) and (d) are lower than (a).
-It means that accuracy of energies in a given method affect the results more than E1 matrix elements.
-Later we demonstrate explicitly that it introduces error to $E1_{PV}$ estimation when we use experimental energy only of the initial or final state through the first-principle calculations.
+This analysis suggests that accuracy of energies in a given method affect the results more than accuracy of matrix elements because value from (b) is larger than (a), but values from (c) and (d) are lower than (a).
 Differences between the {\it ab initio} and semi-empirical calculations can be minimised by including contributions from the triples, quadruples etc. higher-level excitations of the RCC method.
-In Ref. \cite{Sahoo2021}, Sahoo et al have demonstrated difference between the {\it ab initio} calculations of $E1_{PV}$ of the $6S-7S$ transition using the RCCSD and RCCSDT methods is very small.
-They further showed that Core contributions are almost same in both the methods, and the agreement of the $E1_{PV}$ values from both the methods was the result of opposite trends of correlation effects in the evaluation of the $H_W$ matrix elements than the E1 matrix elements and energies.
-A similar trend was anticipated from the Tail contribution.
-Subtracting the {\it ab initio} value of Main from the final RCCSD result, we find the X-factor to $E1_{PV}$ of the $6S-7S$ transition as 0.0254, against 0.0175 and 0.0256 of Refs. \cite{Porsev2010} and \cite{Dzuba2012} respectively in units of $10^{-11}i(-Q_w/Nn)|e|a_0$.
+In Ref. \cite{Sahoo2021}, Sahoo et al. have demonstrated that the difference between the {\it ab initio} calculations of $E1_{\text{PV}}$ of the $6S-7S$ transition using the RCCSD and RCCSDT methods is very small.
+Core contributions are almost the same in both the methods, and the agreement of the values from both the methods was the result of opposite trends of correlation effects in the evaluation of the $H_W$ matrix elements than the E1 matrix elements and energies.
+Subtracting the {\it ab initio} value of Main from the final RCCSD result, we find the X-factor to $E1_{\text{PV}}$ of the $6S-7S$ transition as 0.0254, against 0.0175 and 0.0256 of Refs. \cite{Porsev2010} and \cite{Dzuba2012} respectively in units of $10^{-11}i(-Q_w/Nn)|e|a_0$.
 It means that there is a large difference between the X-factor of Ref. \cite{Porsev2010} and our work, whereas these values almost agree between Ref. \cite{Dzuba2012} and the present work.
 Since there is a sign difference between the Core contribution from Ref. \cite{Dzuba2012} and the RCCSD value of Ref. \cite{Sahoo2021}, the above analysis suggests that the sign difference is solely due to different definitions used for the Core contribution in both the works.